 Tess has a deep love for German shepherds, huskies, and wolves.
 Outside of work, she spends most of her time with her dogs, training and playing with them, and they bring her much happiness.
 She likes true crime narratives and listens to many audible books and podcasts to further her learning and understanding of human behavior and the world surrounding us.
 She also has a passion for teaching and the education realm.

-Tess Reynolds, LMFT
+Tessa Reynolds, LMFT

 Tess is a psychotherapist with a specialty in helping patients with depression, anxiety, or other mood disorders.
 Her areas of focus include Cognitive Behavior Therapy (CBT), Dialectical Behavior Therapy (DBT), Solution-Focused therapy and Mindfulness.
 She offers both virtual, one-to-one psychotherapy appointments as well as facilitating virtual Huddle Psychotherapy classes and small groups centered around improving brain health.
 She enjoys the curative impact of psychotherapy and developing and strengthening inner self awareness, understanding, and self-acceptance.